Continuing Education Activity

 Suture hypersensitivity refers to several clinical entities resulting from an exaggerated immunologic response triggered by the presence of suture material, which serves as an external antigen.
 While most commonly thought of as a dermatologic phenomenon, this hypersensitivity can arise in deep tissues as well, and its clinical relevance is concerning for wound healing management.
 Differentiating postoperative infections from hypersensitivity reactions is essential.

 Consultation with allergists and dermatologists may be appropriate for the diagnosis of the nature of the surgical site complication and proper management.
 Suture hypersensitivity reaction complications can increase hospitalization days and health care costs.
 The interprofessional team, which includes dermatologists, allergists/immunologists, and enterostomal therapy nurse are necessary for the early recognition, diagnosis, and treatment to decrease such complications.
 The recommended management of hypersensitivity-type reactions is prompt recognition of physical findings and further patch testing.
-Avoidance of the offending allergen and a combination of topical steroids are started as soon as possible, to prevent any further complication.
+Avoidance of the offending allergen and a combination of topical steroids are started as soon as possible, to prevent any further complications.

 Suture material placed in human tissue represents a foreign body, and it will provoke an immunologic response.
 The tissue response depends on the suture material (absorbable versus non-absorbable, synthetic versus biologic), the type of tissue receiving sutures, and the immune system.
 Inherent properties of absorption, filament number, size, and tissue reactivity are among the features of suture material implicated in the tissue response.
 The response may be driven by the innate immune system, the adaptive immune system, or a combination thereof.
 The most frequently implicated agents are macrophages, which are responsible for the cell-mediated response, commonly referred to as type IV hypersensitivity reaction.